ignacioq/Tapestree.jl/docs/src/man/insane/io.md

 !!! note
     Only `*_label` trees (_i.e._, `sT_label` & `sTf_label`) have labels.
 So if you want to save a DA tree with the original tip labels plus new names to the data augmented trees, you first will have to create a labelled tree from the `DA_tree` and the loaded labelled `tree` and then save it:
-    ```julia
-    write_newick(sT_label(DA_tree, tree), "<directory>")
+    `write_newick(sT_label(DA_tree, tree), "<directory>")`.
-    ```

 ### Reading and saving model output

 All models can return and/or save the output by writing directly to a file on the fly and within the Julia session when the model finishes.
 There are two outputs:

 1. The governing parameters trace, which is saved as a `.log` file and returned as the first object once the algorithm finished.
-These can be conveniently read in the Tracer software [https://github.com/beast-dev/tracer/releases/tag/v1.7.2])https://github.com/beast-dev/tracer/releases/tag/v1.7.2).
+These can be conveniently read in the Tracer software [https://github.com/beast-dev/tracer/releases/tag/v1.7.2](https://github.com/beast-dev/tracer/releases/tag/v1.7.2).
 2. The DA trees as a tree vector which are saved as a `.txt` file (of the same name as the `.log`) and returned as the second object once the algorithm finished.

 The DA trees written in the insane-specific `.txt` file can be read using the `iread()` function, which only needs the specific file directory as input, but also accepts an optional (keyword) argument `ix` that indicates the specific tree iterations to read, as an `OrdinalRange` object.
 For instance, to read only the first ``50`` trees, one can use `iread("<directory to txt>", ix = 1:50`.
 To read only the trees every ``10`` iterations from the ``100`` to ``400`` sampled, one can use `ix = 100:10:400`, and so on.
 This can be helpful to avoid high computation costs of reading very large files.

 You can save any individual or vector of insane trees using the `iwrite()` function: `iwrite(trees, "<directory>")`, which can be read by `Tapestree`.
-For portability, you can also save the DA trees as nexus files where nodes have been annotated with the vector of rates using `write_nexus(trees, tree, "<directory>")`, where trees is the tree vector and tree is the original labelled tree (_i.e._, the one you used as input into an insane model).
+For portability, you can also save the DA trees as nexus files where nodes have been annotated with the diffusion vectors using `write_nexus(trees, tree, "<directory>")`, where trees is the tree vector and tree is the original labelled tree (_i.e._, the one you used as input into an insane model).

-## Insane models
+## Insane inference

 ### Tree input